Sh3lldon/WinPWN/Reaper/README.md

 ![40](/Reaper/Attachments/40.png)

 So, the offset equals to 88, that is great, we have a lot of place for ROP chain and shellcode.

+The next part will be about creating a custom ROP chain to bypass Data Execution Prevention (DEP) and getting a reverse shell.